 “And Mr. Darcy is arriving today.”
 Elizabeth completed the sentence for Mr. Bingley.

-As Elizabeth absently slowed down her pace up the woods at Nethefield, she pondered on her dislike of this Mr. Darcy.
+As Elizabeth absently slowed down her pace up the woods at Netherfield, she pondered on her dislike of this Mr. Darcy.
 Why did she dislike him so much, even without meeting him?
 Firstly he rescinded a promise to his best friend.
-Mr. Darcy had originally agreed to assist Mr. Bingley first frolic as a gentleman.
-But by Michaelmas, the infamous Mr. Darcy did not join the Bingley party and left Mr. Bingley learn about estate business all on his own.
+Mr. Darcy had initially agreed to assist Mr. Bingley first frolic as a gentleman.
+But by Michaelmas, the infamous Mr. Darcy did not join the Bingley party and left Mr. Bingley to learn about estate business all on his own.
 Secondly, the arrogant and condescending Miss Bingley constantly praised Mr. Darcy of his perfect Pemberley, of his most accomplished sister and of his faultless character.
 This made Elizabeth see him as a total opposite.
 Who would take the words of a mean woman who treated Meryton's people with disgust?

-Lastly Mr. Darcy was the nephew of Lady Catherine de Bourgh, Elizabeth's self-important and nonsensical cousin Mr. Collins's patroness.
+Lastly, Mr. Darcy was the nephew of Lady Catherine de Bourgh, Elizabeth's self-important and nonsensical cousin Mr. Collins's patroness.
 While Mr. Darcy could not choose his family and Elizabeth should not blemish him for that, she found his treatment of Miss Anne de Bourgh wanting.
-According to Mr. Collins, Miss de Bourgh and Mr. Darcy's engagement was of a long duration.
+According to Mr. Collins, Miss de Bourgh and Mr. Darcy's engagement was of long duration.
 But Mr. Bingley privately told Jane that Mr. Darcy had denied such an engagement.
 As Miss de Bourgh withered away in her sickly state, Mr. Darcy seemed to engage in raising the expectation of another woman instead.
-Miss Bingley practically considered herself as the next mistress of Pemberley, and soon to enjoy ten thousands a year, if ever Mr. Darcy could get away from his business and came to join her in Hertfordshire or London.
+Miss Bingley practically considered herself as the next mistress of Pemberley, and soon to enjoy ten thousand a year, if ever Mr. Darcy could get away from his business and came to join her in Hertfordshire or London.

 It seemed today was the day he would come to her finally.
-Miss Bingley therefore drove everyone at Netherfield to their distraction, demanding every floor be scrubbed once, balustrade cleaned twice, silver polished three times, her feather trimmed fourth times and so on.
+Miss Bingley, therefore, drove everyone at Netherfield to their distraction, demanding every floor be scrubbed once, balustrade cleaned twice, silver polished three times, her feather-trimmed fourth times and so on.
 She did not need the Longbourn party there to spoil her grand reunion with her Mr. Perfection.

 After the harsh winter, the new year brought on an exceptional mild day.
 Elizabeth thanked the lord for the good weather today or else she would be stuck in the bedlam called Netherfield.